Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits

 Then, taking $k=0$ into account, Eq. \eqref{eq_sys00} has the form

 If one considers the Schwarzschild metric, then ${\rm rank} || \tensor{\mathcal{A}}{^\alpha_\beta} ||=2$ and hence the general solution can be represented as

 where $u_o^\alpha$ and $u_*^\alpha$ are two linearly independent partial solutions and $j,l={\rm const}$.
-To define one of these constants, we require that the Mathisson\,---\,Papapetrou equations \eqref{eq_MP} admit an additional integral $K$.
+To define one of these constants, we require that the MPD equations \eqref{eq_MP} admit an additional integral $K$ in the case of a Schwarzschild metric.
 To do so we differentiate it by virtue of this system and set it equal to zero

 Substituting velocity \eqref{eq_u0} into this equation, we obtain a linear equation from which we express one of the constants.
 The other constant can be found from the normalization condition, for example, $u_\alpha u^\alpha=-1$.
-Then, substituting the velocity, we obtain Mathisson\,---\,Papapetrou equations that are different from \eqref{eq_sys}.
+Then, substituting the velocity, we obtain MPD equations that are different from \eqref{eq_sys}.
 By direct calculations one can show that, in the case of a Schwarzschild metric, mass $m$ does not remain unchanged for this system. \end{rem}